The most award winning

 Counseling, support aid Alzheimer’s caregivers

-Relieving harmful stress and depression is the goal
+Relieving harmful stress is the goal

 A combination of counseling and support services may reduce the risk of depression in people caring for a spouse with Alzheimer’s disease, a new study says.

 The study, published in the May 1 issue of the American Journal of Psychiatry, also suggests that giving spousal support might help people who are not clinically depressed but who endure the chronic stress of caring for someone with the progressive brain disease.
 Other research suggests that chronic stress might damage the immune system and put caregivers at risk for diseases such as cancer.